codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 This sets up a Hosted Zone and an ACM certificate for our domain, and configures it to validate the Certificate via DNS validation.

-### Explanation: Automated Deployments via GitHub Actions
+## Automated Deployments via GitHub Actions

 As you can see in the [GitHub repository](https://github.com/codetalkio/the-stack/tree/part-2-automatic-deployments), we have two workflows to deploy things.
 They share much of the same logic, so let's focus on the commonalities first.